Privacy

 How do we collect personal information?

-We will ordinarily collect any information about you directly from you or where it is provided to us with your authority.
+We will ordinarily collect any personal information (including credit information and credit eligibility information) about you directly from you or where it is provided to us with your authority.
 For example, we collect personal information directly from you through forms you fill out when applying for our products and services, when you make a claim under an insurance policy or through your ongoing interaction with us.

 When you use the Virgin Money App we may collect information about and/or monitor your activities, transactions, location, and behaviours.